daniiar-pro/swift-codes/README.md

 1. Initially 5 swift code (and details) will display at the `/` since its initial page render, would make more sense with some initial data from the user experience perspective

-2. Posting same data twice, throws an error, since we already have the same data (same swift code, swift codes sare unique)
+2. Posting same data twice, throws an error, since we already have the same data (same swift code, swift codes are unique)

 3. Deleting the data which is not exist (e.g: data which is already deleted)